c3d/recorder/README.md

 `make test`

-This should build the library itself, which really consists of a single header and a single C++ file, and then execute three tests that perform some operations and record what is happening while they do so.
+This should build the library itself, which really consists of a two headers and a single C file, and then execute three tests that perform some operations and record what is happening while they do so.

 ## Adding recorders to your own project